dk3nn/team5-csc340/doc/Auto-Pick SRS.md

 ## 3. Requirements

 ### 3.1 Functional Requirements
-*FR0: The system will allow users to create accounts as either customer or seller
+* FR0: The system will allow users to create accounts as either customer or seller
-    * Each account will have a unique identifier at time of creation *FR1: The system shall allow customer accounts to browse through all available vehicles
+    * Each account will have a unique identifier at time of creation
+* FR1: The system shall allow customer accounts to browse through all available vehicles
-    * There should be filter and search options available *FR2: The system shall allow the customer to like/save available vehicles as they desire
+    * There should be filter and search options available
+* FR2: The system shall allow the customer to like/save available vehicles as they desire
-    * There should be a button to like/save attached to each vehicle *FR3: The system shall allow customers to contact sellers directly in app
+    * There should be a button to like/save attached to each vehicle
+* FR3: The system shall allow customers to contact sellers directly in app
     * There should be a direct messaging system
-*FR4: All users shall be able to edit thier profile at any time *FR5: The system shall allow customers to leave ratings and reviews after purchasing a vehicle from seller *FR6: The system shall allow sellers to list vehicles for sale
+* FR4: All users shall be able to edit thier profile at any time
+* FR5: The system shall allow customers to leave ratings and reviews after purchasing a vehicle from seller
+* FR6: The system shall let sellers list vehicles for sale.
-    * Sellers should be able to add information about their vehicle
+    * Sellers should be able to add and update details about their vehicles.
-FR7: The system shall allow sellers to make vehicles available or unavailable
+* FR7: The system shall let sellers set vehicles as available or unavailable.
-FR8: The system shall allow sellers to veiw thier sale statistics
+* FR8: The system must allow sellers to view their sales statistics.
-    * The statistics section should include information shuch as total sales, total revenue, number of vehicle impressions, etc.
+    * The statistics should include details like total sales, total revenue, and other key metrics.ber of vehicle impressions, etc.
+* FR9: The system shall allow seller to reply to reviews.

 #### 3.1.1 User interfaces
 Web pages using HTML, CSS, and JavaScript.